 The GIA’s grading process is slightly more expensive than some other labs, and the grades they give are stricter than low-quality labs like the EGL.
 However, this is a small price to pay to ensure you’re buying a diamond with a fair and accurate certificate.

 The GIA is regarded as a higher quality grading entity than the IGI.
 IGI certified diamonds tend to be graded significantly looser than GIA diamonds, meaning the same diamond is likely to have an inflated grade (and thus price, too), from the IGI.

 The IGI also has different labs around the world, which provide inconsistencies in the strictness of their grades.

 For more, read our guide on the IGI certification process and why it doesn’t stack up to the GIA.

-The AGS is another trustworthy grading entity, as the GIA is.
+The American Gem Society, or AGS, is another trustworthy grading entity.
 Their grading report covers the same qualities and characteristics as the GIA’s, with only slight differences in how they express their grades.
 Cut, for example, is graded on a scale of 0 to 10, along with descriptive wording.
 0, or Ideal (here is an example of such a diamond), is the highest, while 8-10, or Poor, is the lowest.

 As far as the quality of the AGS grading process goes, there is little to separate theirs and the GIA’s.
 You would be best served sticking with either of these two certificates when shopping for a diamond.